Automatically mirror all your Forgejo repositories to GitHub or any Forgejo instance

 📦 Container usage

-Alternatively, Forgesync can also be ran in a container with Podman, Docker, Kubernetes, etc.
+Alternatively, Forgesync can also be run in a container with Podman, Docker, Kubernetes, etc.

 Building the container

-Build with your favorite image building tool (Podman, Buildah, Docker, etc.):
+You can build the container with your favorite image building tool (Podman, Buildah, Docker, etc.).

 podman build -t localhost/forgesync .